Meet the Team

 Tel: (860) 486-0235

-Laura has worked with noncredit programming at the University of Connecticut since 2004 and has been involved with the Global Training and Development Institute’s international programming since 2009.
-She holds a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity issues, a Master of Arts degree in International Studies with a focus on Cultural Studies, and a Graduate Certificate in Human Rights from UConn.
+Laura provides administrative and program support for the Global Training and Development Institute’s programming for international participants.
+She holds a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity, a Master of Arts degree in International Studies with a focus on Cultural Studies, and two Graduate Certificates in Human Rights and in Culture, Health, and Human Development from UConn.
 She enjoys learning about other cultures and working with the international participants involved in educational and professional exchange programs, which are funded through the U.S. Department of State and implemented by UConn GTDI.

 Jack J. Barry, Ph.D.